patrikinho0/Human-Benchmark/README.md

     REACT_APP_FIREBASE_APP_ID=YOUR_FIREBASE_APP_ID
     # REACT_APP_FIREBASE_MEASUREMENT_ID=YOUR_FIREBASE_MEASUREMENT_ID (if applicable)
     ```
-    Replace the `YOUR_FIREBASE_...` placeholders with your actual values from the Firebase Console.
+    **Replace** the `YOUR_FIREBASE_...` placeholders with your actual values obtained from the Firebase Console.

 ### Running the Application

-To start the development server:
+To start the development server and run the application locally:

 ```bash
 npm start